 In terms of committed developments, the Council agrees that the hours of peak traffic from the Royal National Orthopaedic Hospital is not expected to conflict with the proposal (para.
 6.5.40 of the June 2021 officer’s report).

-No objections to the proposed development were raised by the Council’s Travel Plan Officer.

 The provision of long and short stay cycle parking spaces is in accordance with the London Plan and is considered to be acceptable by the Council (para.
 6.5.25 in the June 2021 officer’s report).

 The Highway Authority have raised no objections to the proposed delivery and servicing operations (para.
 5.5.26 of the June 2021 officer’s report) and the Outline Construction Logistics Plan (para 6.6.27 of the June 2021 officer’s report).